-9.5 Mulberries
+9.7 Mulberries

-A mulberry is a temporary port established in a Coastal hex by an Engineer during a Production Turn.
-Reduce the

-Engineer 1-step and place a Mulberry marker in the hex.
+A mulberry is a temporary port established by an Engineer during a Production Turn.
+Reduce the Engineer 1-step and place a Mulberry marker in the hex.
 Mulberries are equivalent to a Port with capacity 2.
 Supply may be traced to an adjacent hex and thence by road normally.